 Each has a need to understand the other.
 Through public relations we provide the means to do so.
 Too much of public relations has lost sight of this reference point.

 We need to think again, and further, about how we sell and value public relations.
-The Barcelona Principles correctly centre on outcomes as a basis for evaluation but outcomes too can be singular.
-We need to go further to recognise what will deliver repeated outcomes, elaborated outcomes and added value outcomes.
+The Barcelona Principles correctly center on outcomes as a basis for evaluation but outcomes too can be singular.
+We need to go further to recognize what will deliver repeated outcomes, elaborated outcomes and added value outcomes.
 That is relationships.